 HMRC - CH82333 - Losses Available Corporation Tax Example

 You must check the date from which these rules apply for the tax or duty you are dealing with.
-See CH81011 for full details.
+See You must check the date from which these rules apply for the tax or duty you are dealing with.
+See for full details.

 Big Ltd, a company in a profitable group returns a trade loss of £10,000.
 It sets off £2,000 against its CT profits of the preceding period and surrenders £5,000 as Group Relief to Small Ltd, a fellow group company.
 The balance of £3,000 is carried forward for set off against expected future trade profits.